 SSL (Secure Sockets Layer) is a protocol that allows traffic between a web server and client (ie, the browser) to be strongly encrypted.
 This helps keep your site information safe from hackers who would try to spy on the information being exchanged between your site and visitors.

 SSL is quickly becoming a necessity for websites.
 Many browsers will now tell visitors that sites are insecure if they lack an SSL certificate.
 In order to prevent this from happening, you need to put an SSL certificate on your site.

 pair Networks offers two different SSL certificate options:

 pairSSL is an SSL certificate that renews yearly.
-It is backed by Comodo, a certificate authority, and offers a Relying Party Warranty.
+It is backed by Sectigo, a certificate authority, and offers a Relying Party Warranty.
 There are varying protection levels.
 See the pairSSL product page for more information.

 Let’s Encrypt SSL certificates are free and renew every 90 days.
 The Let’s Encrypt certificates are an open certificate authority and are not backed by a Relying Party warranty.